-Not only will starting with the basics probably be the easiest, but proper sleep, nutrition and activity level are essential for maintaining mental health.
+Not only will starting with the basics probably be the easiest, but proper sleep, nutrition, and activity level are essential for maintaining mental health.

 3. Be kind to yourself

-Discipline is often associated with punishment and sometimes it is necessary to deprive yourself of something in order to reinforce a behaviour.
+Discipline is often associated with punishment and sometimes it is necessary to deprive yourself of something in order to reinforce a behavior.
 But most of the time, rewards and acknowledging your process is where it’s at.

 The way we talk to ourselves is far more important than how others talk to us.
 Avoid beating yourself up for mistakes and don’t forget to approach yourself with kindness and compassion and reward yourself for your progress.

 There are some things that can’t be forgiven, but often, holding grudges is what makes us feel like victims.
 When someone has hurt us, it’s natural to want revenge, but life is all about picking your battles.

 Prolonged resentment keeps you constantly under stress, which makes you more vulnerable to other blows life might throw at you.
 In turn, this can make you feel even more like a victim.
 Forgiving someone can be the most powerful tool in order to move forward and take control of your life.